[ Direct Download: Latest TeXShop | Latest TeXShop Source ] [ Contact ]

 The NeXT was the opposite of flashy, but it couldn’t be beat for everybody work, at least in mathematics.
 My colleagues struggled with typesetting jobs taking two minutes to typeset ten pages, while my machine typeset 100 pages in seconds.
 It had LaTeX, Mathematica, and internet access.
 What more did a mathematician need?

 Meanwhile, Apple was in serious trouble.
-In December of 1996, I had just finished grading my classes when I heard a rumor that Apple would adopt NeXtStep as their next operating system.
-But I had seen IBM, and then Sun, license that software and then do nothing with it, so I didn’t get excited.
+In December of 1996, I had just finished grading my classes when I heard a rumor that Apple would adopt NeXtStep as their future operating system.
+But I had seen IBM, and then Sun, license the software and then do nothing with it, so I didn’t get excited.
 After a couple days, it transpired that Apple bought NeXT lock, stock, and barrel, and Steve Jobs was returning as an unpaid adviser.
 Then I got excited.

 There were struggles ahead.
 The University of Oregon Provost announced that since Apple was failing, departments could only buy Macs with his special approval.
 For the only time in my career, I sent an angry response, which he did not answer.
 There were no repercussions for that letter, but happily in the next decade Steve Jobs created the greatest second act in American business history.
 My advice is to write angry letters only when you are very, very, very, very sure of your position.